American-Power-Systems/OllamaQuickBase/generated_backend/README.md

 ## 1. Executive Summary

-This application is a private, self-hosted AI microservice designed to extract structured data from unstructured documents (Purchase Orders, Invoices, etc.).
+This application is a private, self-hosted AI microservice designed to extract structured data from unstructured documents (Purchase Orders, Contracts, Invoices, etc.).

 **Purpose:** To replace our previous OpenAI-based workflow with a 100% "closed" model.
 This migration is driven by customer compliance requirements to ensure sensitive document data never leaves our internal Azure environment or is sent to third-party public APIs.

 **Key Benefits:**
 *   **Data Privacy:** Zero data egress.
 All processing happens on our private Azure VM.
 *   **Cost Control:** Uses a fixed-cost CPU server with a job queue, eliminating variable per-token API fees.
-*   **Flexibility:** "Stateless" design allows QuickBase to dynamically dictate the extraction logic via JSON prompts stored in a QuickBase "Prompt Library".
+*   **Flexibility:** "Stateless" design allows QuickBase to dynamically dictate the extraction logic. **You can change the questions (prompts) and the destination fields at any time without changing the code.**

 ## 2. System Architecture